davixdedem/StarlinuX/README.md

 ```

 <!-- SSH -->
-## Need to go deeper, SSH into your Pi Starlink!
+## Need to go deeper, SSH into your StarlinuX!
 <div align="center">
     <img src="images/ssh.png" alt="Logo" width="80" height="80">
 </div>
-1. First of all, be sure your Pi Starlink is reachable.<br>
+1. First of all, be sure your StarlinuX is reachable.<br>
-2. SSH into Pi Starlink:<br>
+2. SSH into StarlinuX:<br>

 ```sh
 ssh root@192.168.1.1